 Inline dispersion for coarse particles and high solids loadings.

 The D12 sample disperser samples, dilutes and disperses material from a process, simultaneously presenting it for accurate particle size distribution and velocity measurement using the Parsum inline measurement probes.
 It ensures robust and accurate sizing for coarse particles in processes where solids loadings are high, such as within granulation systems.

 Inline disperser for fine particle processes

 The D24 disperser dilutes and disperses material drawn from the process, simultaneously directing it towards the measurement zone of the Parsum probe.
 It ensures robust and accurate sizing for particles with a Dv50 in the range 50 µm to 1.2mm, making it especially useful for direct measurement within fluidized beds.

 When you purchase a Malvern product we understand that this is just the first stage of a working relationship that will last for the lifetime of the instrument.
-Some customers just need to ask an occasional question or to download a software upgrade, whilst others require a comprehensive support contract with priority call out and fixed cost of ownership.
-Whatever your situation Malvern will provide the right support for you.
+Depending on your needs, Malvern will provide the support for your business.